jexxa-projects/JexxaTemplate/README-CICD.md

-# Docker Image
+# CI/CD process

-This README provides a guideline how to build a new docker image with this template.
-The resulting image can either be used with kubernetes or docker.
+This README provides a guideline how to build a CI/CD pipeline using GitHub actions.
+As a result a new docker image is created that can be used with kubernetes or docker.

 In the following we assume a docker-swarm setup which is a typical starting point for clustering your container.